 The Impact of the LGBT+ Law (2023)

 The approval of the LGBT Understanding Promotion Act was an important symbolic milestone.
-Although considered not very ambitious by many activists, it establishes for the first time the obligation of the government and schools to promote respect and understanding regarding sexual orientation and gender identity.
-It is a first step, slow but necessary, towards including these topics in educational debate.
+Although many activists see it as not very ambitious, it establishes, for the first time, the obligation of the government and schools to promote respect and understanding regarding sexual orientation and gender identity.
+It is a first step, slow but necessary, towards including these topics in the educational debate.

 Frequently Asked Questions and Their Answers